Dafnik/ssp/README.md

 # Static Site Preview (SSP)
-Deploy static site previews to a self-hosted server via ssh
+Deploy static site previews to a self-hosted server via ssh.

-## Please note that this is in no way secure a solution for hosting static site previews.
+## Please note that this is in no way a secure solution for hosting static site previews.
-- You should only use this in repositories you **trust**.
+- You should only use this in repositories you **DO NOT** trust.
 - You should only use this on a server
   - you **DO NOT** care about.
   - where you **DO NOT** have sensitive information stored.